One of my biggest criticisms of Buddhism is that it often focuses on the mind as the primary source of both experience and suffering.

 When they are there, do they assume that this environment is welcoming and hospitable to them.
 Or do they believe that they are an outsider, who has to fight for their place to be there.

-This points to the fact that other people’s ways of believing and the collective conscious also impact what we believe about ourselves.
+This last belief points to the fact that other people’s ways of believing and the collective conscious can also impact what people believe about themselves.
+When you are treated as if you don’t belong, it is easy to start believing this yourself.

 What beliefs does your character hold about the art gallery and their experience of it?
 What beliefs do other people at the art gallery hold about this person?